 Digital Audio Corporation, trading as Salient Sciences, is headquartered in Cary, NC, and is privately-held.

-Salient Sciences continues to improve VideoFOCUS and CARDINAL MiniLab, and begins offering subscription software with the DAC School training for one low price
+Salient Sciences begins offering VideoFOCUS subscriptions with training included for one low price

 Salient Sciences adds multiple video synchronization capabilities to VideoFOCUS Pro 6.0, and introduces MicroDAC 6, its latest real-time multi-channel reference cancellation filter based on embedded PC technology